tejaskannan/smart-tv-keyboard-leakage/README.md

 ## Analysis
 The `smarttvleakage/analysis` folder provides a variety of tools to analyze the attack's results.
 We describe these tools with a particular emphasis on generating the figures shown in the paper.
+You should navigate to the `smarttvleakage/analysis` folder an run all scripts from this directory.

 ### Viewing Recovery Results
 The scripts `view_password_results.py` and `view_credit_card_results.py` print out the strings recovered by the search procedure.
 These scripts both take in the recovery `json` file (the output of the search step) and the label `json` file.
-An example of this script for Samsung passwords is below (assumes the completion of password recovery for `subject-a`).
+An example of this script for Samsung passwords is below (assumes the completion of password recovery for `subject-a` in the previous section).
 ```
-python view_password_recovery.py --recovery-file <PATH-TO-BOX>/subject-a/recovered_samsung_passwords_phpbb.json --labels-file <PATH-TO-BOX>/subject-a/samsung_passwords_labels.json
+python view_password_recovery.py --recovery-file ../../user-study/subject-a/recovered_samsung_passwords_phpbb.json --labels-file ../../user-study/subject-a/samsung_passwords_labels.json
 ```
 This command prints the following.
 ```